Research

 Work in Progress

-Two-Part Tariffs in Digital Economy
+Two-Part Tariffs in the Digital Economy

 The expansion of digital technologies has made it possible for a wide range of companies to profit from consumers beyond monetary payments.
-The technological improvements, allow an increasing number of companies to profit by collecting consumers' data or displaying advertising.
+The technological improvements allow an increasing number of companies to profit by collecting consumers' data or displaying advertising.
 However, the adoption of new monetization technologies is not uniform between companies or industries.
 In this paper, I study how the intensity of competition affects the decision to adopt an improved monetization technology.
 In a duopoly setting, I show that if competition is soft, the adoption decision is always symmetric in equilibrium, but does not necessarily lead to full adoption.
 On the contrary, duopolists can have strict incentives not to adopt a technology a monopolist would adopt.
 This is because adoption may force companies to switch to a less preferable, more competitive equilibrium.
-I also show that the result can be reversed, for sufficient low marginal production cost.
-For any strictly positive adoption cost, the new technology is only adopted under duopoly.
-The model rationalities why some markets and companies continue to use outdated technologies, even if the adoption costs are essentially zero.
+I also show that the result can be reversed for sufficiently low marginal production cost.
+For any strictly positive adoption cost, the new technology is only adopted under a duopoly.
+The model rationalizes why some markets and companies continue to use outdated technologies, even if the adoption costs are essentially zero.

-Enabling Competition Through Standardization: Insights on adversarial standard setting from the EU‘s interoperability regulation (Joint with Leonie Ott, Jan Kraemer, Thomas Akerman)
+Enabling Competition Through Standardization: Insights on adversarial standard setting from the EU‘s interoperability regulation (Joint with Leonie Ott, Jan Kraemer, Thomas Akerman) - subbmited

 Internet of Things and Product Differentiation